ViralTexts/gtr-clusters/clusters/18570623-sn83045462-AParodyParodied.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ready to afford assistance to the
+poor and afflicted, so in the language
+of the poet, her loved ones may well
+exclaim:
 “Tell me. my secret soul, oh tell me, Hope
 and Faith,
 Is there no resting place from sorrow, sin